nuzupshadiev/dancehub/backend/README.md

 All api endpoints are directed to functions in handler.
 Handlers include all core feature implementation.
 ### database
 Handles connection to database.
 Basically, all api endpoints use one pooled connection to mysql database.
+### index.ts
+Entry point of the project.
+Running this code initiates the whole backend server.